 Students from our Level 7 BSc in Computer Networks and Cloud Infrastructure may progress to the final year of our BSc (Hons) in Computer Networks and Cloud Infrastructure.

-Following the Level 8 graduates can progress onto a range of Level 9 and Level 10 postgraduate studies such as the MSc in Computing here at IT Sligo.
+Following the BSc (Hons) in Computer Networks and Cloud Infrastructure, graduates can progress onto a range of Level 9 and Level 10 postgraduate studies such as the MSc in Computing (Data Science) here at IT Sligo.

 Did you know?